What is lactose intolerance?

 Yes.
 Fructose and sucrose are other common sugars that – when not digested properly – can cause bloating and gas.
 Fructose occurs in many natural fruits and vegetables, as well as in high-fructose corn syrup, which is ubiquitous in Western diets.
 Special diets containing restrictions on these sugars may resolve your symptoms.

-There’s no known cure for lactose intolerance, and it’s difficult to correct the problem.
+While there are over-the-counter products at your local pharmacy that may help with lactose intolerance, there’s no known cure, and it’s difficult to correct the problem.
 Instead of “correcting” how the body reacts to lactose, it’s easier to adapt your diet to include foods that don’t act as triggers.

 The first step in adjusting the diet is to find the foods that cause symptoms—dairy products and the foods that contain them.
 Many foods contain hidden amounts of dairy products or dairy derivatives, such as powdered milk, whey, and dairy fats.
 It’s important to read product labels carefully and learn to recognize ingredients that are dairy-related.